AnnaNoren/viralrecon/docs/usage.md

 #### BLASTN

-Typing through **blastn** is performed through supplying a blast database with taxid mapping and a taxidlist, to improve typing specificity and reduce runtime.
+Typing through **blastn** is performed through supplying a blast database with taxid mapping and a taxid list, to improve typing specificity and reduce runtime.
 The new optional parameter, `--taxidlist`, allows users to provide a list of **NCBI Taxonomy IDs** corresponding to Enterovirus taxa of interest.

 Taxonomy IDs related to enterovirus can be retriewed from [NCBI](https://www.ncbi.nlm.nih.gov/taxonomy/?term=txid12059[Organism:noexp]).